kjhass/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 ![Create Certificate](../images/saml11.png)

-* On the next page of the wizard, choose the Certificate Authority and set the friendly name of the certificate.
+* On the next page of the wizard, choose the **Certificate Authority** and set the friendly name of the certificate.

 ![Friendly Name](../images/saml12.png)

-* After completing the wizard (and creating a certificate that should show up in the Certificates MMC as a **Personal** certificate for the Computer account), right-click the Default Web Site in the IIS Manager and choose Edit Bindings.
+* After completing the wizard (and creating a certificate that should show up in the Certificates MMC as a **Personal** certificate for the Computer account), right-click the Default Web Site in the IIS Manager and choose **Edit Bindings**.
 Here, we set the site to use our new certificate for SSL.

 ![Add Site Binding](../images/saml13.png)